San Luis Transmission Project—

 - 85-mile line to connect WAPA’s Tracy Substation to the San Luis, O’Neill and Dos Amigos substations

 - 230,000-volt, high-voltage transmission line with substations at both ends

 Economic, reliability and public policy benefits

 The San Luis Transmission Project is the least cost and most reliable long-term solution for local water agencies and California electric users.
-Specifically, the proposed transmission line will enhance delivery of low-cost Western power for use to transport federal water in the San Joaquin Valley, central coast and to Bay Area water agencies and farms.
+Specifically, the proposed transmission line will enhance delivery of low-cost WAPA power for use to transport federal water in the San Joaquin Valley, central coast and to Bay Area water agencies and farms.
 The project will: